JonKing93/DASH/README.md

 [Website](https://jonking93.github.io/DASH)

 DASH is a Matlab package to help implement paleoclimate data assimilation.
 It includes modules to help
-1. Catalogue and organize climate data
+1. Catalogue and organize climate data,
-2. Design state vector ensembles
+2. Design state vector ensembles,
-3. Implement proxy system modles
+3. Implement proxy system models, and
-4. Kalman Filters
+4. Run Kalman filter, particle filter, and optimal sensor algorithms.
-5. Particle Filters, and
-6. Optimal Sensors
-and automate other workflow tasks.

-You can find comprehensive documentation for DASH at: [https://jonking93.github.io/DASH](https://jonking93.github.io/DASH)
+The documentation is currently being finalized, but will be available at: [https://jonking93.github.io/DASH](https://jonking93.github.io/DASH)

-### Branches
+## Branches
 The following is an overview of the branches of DASH

+#### Permanent
+main: This branch holds the most up-to-date source code for the DASH toolbox.
+This branch is intended for developers rather than users.
+It may contain active development and may not be stable.
+If you are looking to use the DASH toolbox, we recommend downloading [the most recent stable release](https://github.com/JonKing93/DASH/releases/latest).

-main: This branch holds the most recent release of DASH.
-Any code on the main branch (following the v4.0.0 release) should run succesfully.
+releases: This branch holds the Matlab Toolbox file that can be used to install a supported release of the DASH toolbox.
+The branch holds a packaged DASH.mltbx file, but it does not hold the raw source code.

-dev: This is the branch for active development of the DASH code.
-This branch may have the most cutting edge updates to DASH, but may change and/or break without warning.

-gh-pages: This branch holds the source code for the DASH website
+gh-pages: This branch holds the source code used to implement the DASH documentation website.

-gh-pages-dev: Use this branch for website development before pushing to production.
+#### Defunct
+v4-build: This branch was used to develop version 4.
+It will be removed once version 4 is validated on the main branch.

+Tutorials: This branch holds Tutorials used to introduce users to version 2.
+It will be removed upon the completion of the version 4 documentation set.